MoaidHathot/Dumpify/README.md

 	* The current CustomDescriptorGenerator must generate a value
 	* Consider ValueTuple
 * Refactor SpectureTableRenderer to share customization code
-* Better handling of ObjectDescriptors without properties (currently empty table)
+* Consider changing the style/view of ObjectDescriptors without properties (currently empty table)

 # Disclaimer
 This project is inspired by LinqPad's Dump features, authored by Joseph Albahari.